 How to Build CI/CD Pipelines With Jenkins and Helix Core

 Jenkins is a popular tool used to support CI/CD pipelines.
-In this blog, we break down why Jenkins is important for CI/CD pipelines and how to build CI/CD pipelines with Jenkins and Helix Core.
+Here, we explain why Jenkins is important for CI/CD pipelines and how to build CI/CD pipelines with Jenkins and Helix Core.

 Jenkins is an open source tool critical for building CI/CD pipelines.
 It provides flexibility and many integrations — other tools critical to CI/CD have Jenkins plugins.
 This includes version control.